-In his life, Nietzsche actually attempted to set up a kind of community of self-transforming free spirits: what he called in 1876 a 'cloister for free spirits' (Kloster für freiere Geister), or "school of educators" (where they educate themselves)'.
+In his life, Nietzsche actually attempted to set up a kind of community of self-transforming free spirits: what he called in 1876 a 'cloister for free spirits' (Kloster für freiere Geister), or '"school of educators" (where they educate themselves)'.
 Benedetta Zavatta, who has studied the letters where Nietzsche wrote inviting friends to join the project, describes it as 'a micro-community of friends' who would live and study together.
 Nietzsche wrote in one letter: 'If you knew what this meant to me!
 In fact, I am always hunting for men like any pirate, but not to sell them as slaves, rather to ransom myself with them in liberty!'4

 According to Keith Ansell-Pearson (2015), throughout the 'free spirit' period Nietzsche nurtured the idea of founding 'a philosophical school modelled on Epicurus's garden', writing about this project to his friend Peter Gast as late as 1883.
-In following this model, Nietzsche both envisages a community that can work together on projects of self-transformation, and at the same time takes up the Epicurean injunctions to 'live unnoticed' and 'do not can no longer act in the same ways.
-It is in this sense that the action is also an exercise of social power.
+In following this model, Nietzsche both envisages a community that can work together on projects of self-transformation, and at the same time takes up the Epicurean injunctions to 'live unnoticed' and 'do not get involved in politics'.
+In short, the Epicurean garden is a shared seclusion.5 Like Zarathustra, the retreating individual draws 'circles' and 'boundaries' around herself, segregating herself from the wider social world in order to focus on self-work.
+She may do this alone or with close comrades who share similar projects.
+But, in either case, it is still a retreat.